-Facilities that market themselves as providing a special care unit for persons with dementia must be licensed as such.
-Facilities that are licensed as a special care unit, or have a section that is so designated on the license are required to provide written disclosure statements.
-Written disclosure statements must include, but are not limited to the following: a statement of the overall philosophy and mission of the licensed facility and how it reflects the special needs of residents with Alzheimer's disease or other dementias, a mental health disability, or other special needs disease or condition; the process and criteria for placement, transfer, or discharge to or from the special care unit; the process used for assessment and establishment of the plan of care and its implementation, including how the plan of care is responsive to changes in the resident's condition; staffing ratios and how they meet the resident's need for increased care and supervision; staff training that is dementia-specific; physical environment and design features that specifically address the needs of residents with Alzheimer's disease or other dementias; frequency and type of programs and activities; involvement of families in resident care, and availability of family support programs; and additional costs and fees to the resident for special care.
-Facilities that serve residents with dementia but do not market themselves as special care units are not required to comply with the disclosure provisions.
+Facilities that market themselves as providing a SCU for persons with dementia must have a license indicating the number of SCU beds.
+These facilities are required to provide written disclosure statements which must be approved by the state.
+Written disclosure statements must include, but are not limited to the following: a statement of the overall philosophy and mission of the licensed facility and how it reflects the special needs of residents with Alzheimer's disease or other dementias, a mental health disability, or other special needs disease or condition; the process and criteria for placement, transfer, or discharge to or from the SCU; the process used for assessment and establishment of the plan of care and its implementation, including how the plan of care is responsive to changes in the resident's condition; staffing ratios and how they meet the resident's need for increased care and supervision; staff training that is dementia-specific; physical environment and design features that specifically address the needs of residents with Alzheimer's disease or other dementias; frequency and type of programs and activities; involvement of families in resident care, and availability of family support programs; and additional costs and fees to the resident for special care.
+Facilities that serve residents with dementia but do not market themselves as SCUs are not required to comply with the disclosure provisions.

-Special Care Units must have policies that describe their philosophy including the mission and objectives of the unit that address: an environment that promotes mobility and minimal use of restraints; that provides a structured but flexible lifestyle through a well developed program of care that includes activities; individual care plans; methods of behavior management that preserve dignity through design of the physical environment, physical exercise, social activity, appropriate medication administration, proper nutrition, and health maintenance.
+SCUs must have policies that describe their philosophy including the mission and objectives of the unit that address: an environment that promotes mobility and minimal use of restraints; that provides a structured but flexible lifestyle through a well developed program of care that includes activities; individual care plans; methods of behavior management that preserve dignity through design of the physical environment, physical exercise, social activity, appropriate medication administration, proper nutrition, and health maintenance.